marc-aurele-besner/consensus-hackathon-2024/README.md

 This project consists of two main components:

 1. A Next.js web application located in the `web` directory.
-2. A SubSquid indexer located in the `indexer` directory.
+2. A set of SubSquid indexers located in the `indexers` directory.
+(One for each supported network)

 ## Table of Contents